KKAARRIIMM15/Java-UDP-video-calling/README.md

 2- Lower Bandwidth Usage: UDP has less overhead compared to TCP because it does not require acknowledgments, handshakes, or retransmissions.

 3- Works Better in Unstable Networks: In wireless or mobile networks, data packets may be lost due to signal drops or congestion.UDP simply skips lost packets, so the video/audio continues playing smoothly without pauses
+### Network configuration

+#the project needs a Port Forwarding on the DSL router firewall